This list is representative of the nature and number of electives offered each year.

 Professor Catherine A. Maritan

 Corporate development is about managing the scope of a firm’s activities.
 In what businesses should the firm compete?
 How can value be created across the firm’s businesses?
-What is the best path for firm growth—internal development, acquisitions, or alliances?
+What is the best path for firm growth – internal development, acquisitions, or alliances?
 The goal of this mini-course is to equip participants with tools and frameworks to help answer these and other questions related to strategies, decisions, and processes of managing firm scope.
 Specific topics include vertical integration, strategic alliances, diversification, mergers and acquisitions, and divestitures with an emphasis on managerial issues rather than on transaction features.
 The focus will be on established firms and the perspective will be an internal one that centers on the resources and capabilities they use to compete.
+This mini-course is designed to be of particular interest to students pursuing careers in corporate strategy and business development, general management, management consulting, or as investment analysts.

 RESEARCH TO PRACTICE SEMINAR: DECONSTRUCTING APPLE (RTPDA)